lantctran/DOS/HRDataService/index.md

 The benefits of n-tier architecture is well documented to provide for better maintainability, reusability, and scalability.
 This is achieved by enabling easier adoption of new technologies and/or changes that can be applied to a single tier without the requirement to redesign the whole solution.
 In addition, n-tier applications can store domain logic and sensitive information in the middle-tier (business logic layer), which maintains isolation from the presentation layer.

 The HR Data Service should only be used by the Business Logic Layer.
 It should never be accessed directly from the Presentation Layer (i.e. Web Form, MVC, Web API, and/or Web Service applications).
-Please refer to the image below for comceptual design.
+Please refer to the image below for conceptual design.

 **✓ DO** use the HR Data Service within a Business Logic Layer .NET application.